avdravid/COVIDify/README.md

     - info.html - general information about this web app and additional redirect links about COVID-19
 - .gitignore – standard .gitignore file for commits
 - forms.py – outlines flask_wtf forms to be used
-- app.py – main Flask application file
+- app.py – main Flask project folder
 - README.md – this!